 Origin and History

-After the war, in 1749, the regiment was reduced to one battalion.
+After the war, on February 1, 1749, the regiment was reduced to one battalion.

 During the Seven Years' War, the regiment ranked 111th and was under the command of: